-The mainstay of treatment of lactose intolerance is avoidance of all lactose containing milk and milk containing products, but it typically is not necessary.
-In primary lactose intolerance, lactose-containing foods can be limited for 2-4 weeks to induce remission.
-After 4 weeks, lactose-containing products can be reintroduced gradually, according to the tolerance of the individual.
-Yogurt is an option for patients diagnosed with hypolactasia, because lactose is digested by vogurt bacteria, improving absorption compared with other dairy products [60] Heat treatment of yogurt, however, will reduce the lactase activity of yogurt 10-fold [61].
-Patients with mild lactose intolerance may benefit from using lactase enzyme supplements.
-The incubation of milk with lactase enzymes may also be helpful.
-It is common for health providers to mistakenly tell patients not to eat any dairy product, which deprives them of a healthful source of protein and the most bioavailable source of calcium.
-Instead, patients should be instructed about low or no-lactose dairy products.
+The mainstay of treatment of lactose Low FODMAP diet Eating of food slowly intolerance is avoidance of all lactose • Avoidance of food that leads to food allergic symptoms containing milk and milk containing products, Drinking of lot of fluids (non-sugar based) Maintenance of healthy gut microbiota but it typically is not necessary.
+In primary Probiotics and prebiotics lactose intolerance, lactose-containing foods • Avoidance of proton pump inhibitors and nonsteroidal can be limited for 2-4 weeks to induce anti-inflammatory drugs (NSAIDs) Maintenance of hygiene remission.
+After 4 weeks, lactose-containing Avoidance of injurious agents to gut products can be reintroduced gradually, Smoking: predisposes to gastroesophageal reflux • Drugs which damages intestinal mucosa, such as NSAIDs according to the tolerance of the individual. • Excess and contraindicated use of proton pump inhibitors Yogurt is an option for patients diagnosed Avoidance of excess of alcohol with hypolactasia, because lactose is digested Maintenance of epithelial integrity Maintenance of healthy microbiome by yogurt bacteria, improving absorption • Prevention of GI infections compared with other dairy products.60 Heat Maintenance of enterocytes treatment of yogurt, however, will reduce the lactase activity of yogurt 10-fold.61 Patients Figure 3.
+Preventive strategy to maintain good with mild lactose intolerance may benefit digestive health.
+WGO Handbook on Diet and the from using lactase enzyme supplements.
+Gut, 2016.